elenaliao1002/neural-style-transfer/README.md

     --fps <desired_output_video_fps>
 ```

-Please note that content video must be in the mp4 format for the program to properly load the video and operate the subsequent style transfer process.
+Please note that the content video must be in the mp4 format for the program to properly load the video and operate the subsequent style transfer process.
 If your content video is not in the mp4 format, it is recommended that you follow the instructions in the [FFmpeg documentation](https://ffmpeg.org/ffmpeg.html) to convert your video to the mp4 format.

 Additionally, for the sake of simplicity, `video_style_transfer.py` does not support the use of a configuration file to manipulate the hyperparameters of the style transfer process.
 The default values of the hyperparameters used in video style transfer is listed as follows: